List of Secret Society of Super Villains members

-The Secret Society of Super Villains is a team of fictional supervillains appearing in American comic books published by DC Comics.
+The Secret Society of Super Villains is a team of supervillains appearing in American comic books published by DC Comics.
 Over the years, they have featured a large number of ne'er-do-wells as they attempt to subvert the superheroic population of the world for a variety of schemes.

 This page lists the known members of the Secret Society of Super Villains:

 Darkseid's Society

 These members of the Secret Society of Super Villains were secretly gathered by Darkseid when the group was first founded in 1976 through their splintering after the discovery of their benefactor's true identity.
 Since then, various leaders like Lex Luthor, the Wizard and the Silver Ghost have taken over or re-formed the Society, including old and new members in the roster.